wenlinyao/wenlinyao.github.io/_pages/about.md

 Recent News
 ======
+* 2023.12: <span style="color:red;">Our paper got the Outstanding Paper Award of EMNLP 2023!</span> Read more: <a href="https://aclanthology.org/2023.emnlp-main.900/">Bridging Continuous and Discrete Spaces: Interpretable Sentence Representation Learning via Compositional Operations</a>

 * 2023.10: One paper got accepted to EMNLP 2023!

 * 2023.9: One paper got accepted to NeurIPS 2023!